Tokugawa Mausoleum

 6 of 8 in Koyasan

-The Tokugawa Mausoleum (徳川家霊台, Tokugawa-ke Reidai) was built in 1643 by the third Tokugawa shogun, Iemitsu, to house the remains of his family near the sacred mausoleum of Kobo Daishi.
-This impressive structure consists of two buildings, each dedicated to an important Tokugawa figure.
-The mausoleum’s extravagant design features the elegance of the early Edo Period, with curved roofs, rich carvings, intricate lacquerwork, and gold leaf.
-On the right, the mausoleum honors Ieyasu, the first Tokugawa shogun, and on the left, Hidetada, his son and the second shogun.
+The Tokugawa Mausoleum (徳川家霊台, Tokugawa-ke Reidai) was built in 1643 by the third Tokugawa shogun, Iemitsu, to honor the remains of his family near the sacred mausoleum of Kobo Daishi.
+This grand structure consists of two main buildings, each dedicated to a significant figure in the Tokugawa lineage.
+The design reflects the opulence of the early Edo Period, featuring graceful curved roofs, elaborate wood carvings, intricate lacquerwork, and gold leaf accents.
+The building on the right honors Ieyasu, the first Tokugawa shogun, while the structure on the left is dedicated to Hidetada, his son and the second shogun.
+Together, the mausoleum's artistic and architectural elements create a deeply spiritual and regal atmosphere.

 Hours and Fees